- What Are Wet Scrubbers?

 Industrial air scrubbers can be either “dry” or “wet.”
 Dry scrubbers use solid materials for pollutant removal, while wet scrubbers use liquid solvents.
 Both remove gas pollutants and related odors from industrial exhaust streams.
 In general, wet scrubbers achieve a higher level of pollutant removal than dry scrubbers.
 They’re vital for industrial manufacturing or wastewater treatment facilities, as they keep pollutants from contaminating outside air.
 Any industries that produce air pollutants might use wet air scrubbers of various designs and construction.

-How Do Wet Scrubbers Work?
+How Does a Wet Scrubber Work?

 Wet scrubbers work by absorbing pollutants with water or a water-based solvent.
 In the wet scrubber, the contaminated gas enters at the bottom and passes upward through the packed bed and downward-flowing solvent sprays.
-The pollutants are collected in the solvent droplets, and before the gas leaves the scrubber, it passes through a mist eliminator to capture any droplets. the liquid solvent sits in a metal or composite container.
-Contaminated gas moves through the solvent.
-As it does, the solvent absorbs the contaminants, and the scrubber releases clean gas.
+The pollutants are collected in the solvent droplets, and before the gas leaves the scrubber, it passes through a mist eliminator to capture any droplets.

 The solvent’s composition affects its ability to absorb contaminants.
 The critical factor is the solvent’s electric charge.
 A positive, negative or neutral charge will allow the solvent to bind with different inorganic pollutants.
 Some of the most common wet scrubber solvents include: